svdavid/NEUS642/cheatsheet.md

 ## Formatting

 The course staff has a script that will automatically format your notebook in preparation for class.
-Create a file called "MYNOTEBOOKE_base.ipynb".
+Create a file called "MYNOTEBOOK_base.ipynb" (where MYNOTEBOOK can be any name you want, eg, "weekX_topic").
 This is the "base" notebook that will be converted into "teacher", "student" and "answers" versions.

 The conversion script will: